George Wesler

 plant-derived minerals ignorance

-Nearly everyone, including recognized nutritional experts, MISUNDERSTAND or are IGNORANT or OBLIVIOUS about plant-derived minerals.
+Nearly everyone, including recognized nutritional experts, misunderstands or is ignorant or oblivious about plant-derived minerals.
 They group plant-derived minerals with metallic minerals from oyster shells, calcium carbonate, limestone, soil and clay, and sea salts.
 Supposedly, too many of these metallic elements have toxic effects on the body.
-But, again, according to Dr. Gary Price Todd, the human body is NOT designed to absorb or assimilate and use metallic minerals.
+But, again, according to Dr. Gary Price Todd, the human body is not designed to absorb or assimilate and use metallic minerals.

 chelated minerals

 Nearly seventy years ago, health practitioners and chemists in the health food industry realized that humans could not assimilate or absorb more than 5% to 8% of the metallic minerals they consumed.
 This was an industry-wide problem.
 As a result, chelated minerals were developed in the laboratory.
 This process involved wrapping amino acids or protein around metallic minerals to help the body metabolize them.
-This process eased the problem because these added dissolvers increased the assimilation to 40%.
-However, chelated or not, the fact remains they are still METALLIC minerals of hydrophobic origin.
-They are NOT plant-derived and, therefore, not in the ideal ionic configuration.
-So, AVOID chelated minerals if you come across them in health food stores.
+It eased the problem because these added dissolvers increased the assimilation to 40 percent.
+However, chelated or not, the fact remains that they are still metallic minerals of hydrophobic origin.
+They are not plant-derived and, therefore, not in the ideal ionic configuration.
+So, avoid chelated minerals if you come across them in health food stores.

 End of The Root of All Disease Chapter 11